MetalTurtle18/advent-of-code/2024/README.md

 ## Day 8
 This one sounded hard on first read but turned out to be straightforward.
 Luckily part 2 was a super easy modification.
 It was also really easy to make a simple visualization for this puzzle to visually verify the test case.

+## Day 9
+Longest one yet...maybe because 30 minutes was spent unsure of how to deal with two-digit IDs.
+Unfortunately, part 2 was not free today.
+But I still got it!